 Students who have been awarded a Community College Promise Grant (CCPG) (formerly known as the Board of Governors Fee Waiver (BOG)) will not be affected by a payment policy.
 Your CCPG is awarded if eligible when we receive your FAFSA/CADAA.
 Students who have this award will not be required to pay your fees within 10 days.
-Students who are awarded Two Years Fee and completed the FAFSA or CA Dream Application will not be affected by a payment policy.
+Students who have met the requirements of our Two Years Fee program by completing all requirements outlined on our web www.sierracollege.edu/admissions/paying-for-college/two-years-free/ will not be affected by a payment policy.

-The Two-Years free grant is awarded to students the week following add/ drop or majority census.
+The Two-Years free grant is awarded to students the week following add/drop or majority census.
 If you should drop below 12 units, you will be billed for your tuition fees.
-You must complete your FAFSA/ CADAA application prior to registration or be prepared to pay all your fees at time of registration.
-Fall 2023, Spring 2024 and Summer 2024 are awarded using the 2023-2024 FAFSA.
+You must complete your FAFSA/CADAA application prior to registration or be prepared to pay all your fees at time of registration.
+Fall 2024, Spring 2025 and Summer 2025 are awarded using the 2024-2025 FAFSA.